 Bourbon coffee trees were first discovered on an island of Madagascar called Reunion (now known as Bourbon Island).
-After that, it became trendy because of its characteristic slightly acidic taste mixed with wine and quite sweet.
+After that, it became trendy because of its slightly acidic taste mixed with wine and sweet taste.
 In the 16th century, Bourbon was grown in southwestern Ethiopia and the Boba Plateau of Sudan.

 It was not until the 19th century that French missionaries brought this plant across Africa and successfully planted it.
 Today, this type of coffee is grown very popularly in Brazil, El Salvador, Costa Rica, and even Vietnam. recipe

 Bourbon coffee was first introduced into Vietnam by the French in 1875.
 It was grown a lot in the northern provinces in the early stages, but because of the unreasonable climatic conditions, it did not give the best taste.

 Then, when it was brought to the high mountains in the Central Highlands, Bourbon developed.
 At that time, Bourbon was considered a noble coffee because it was costly; only the rich dared to enjoy it.

 Bourbon also has the erratic characteristics of Arabica coffee trees.
 Mature trees have a standard height of 4 to 6 meters; some trees are up to 15 meters tall.
 Bourbon’s branches are pretty long, with symmetrical leaves.

 The leaves of this type of coffee are usually oval-shaped, pointed at the top; the leaves are curled and soft, so they often droop.
 The typical leaf length is 7 to 20cm; the width is 4-6cm.

 The tree’s bark is relatively thin, pale gray, and cracked.
 The roots are usually extensive in the center and deep into the ground.